hantsy/spring-microservice-sample/README.md

 }* Connection #0 to host localhost left intact
 ```

 Create a comment for "test post 2".
+Do not forget to add the **X-Auth-Token** header to the request headers.

 ```
 curl -v  http://localhost/posts/test-post-2/comments -X POST -H "X-Auth-Token: 8b185a90-37db-444a-832b-6cbcd6db6df8" -H "Content-Type:application/json" -d "{ \"content\":\"conmment content of post 2\"}"